armiantos/CMPUT404-assignment-css-hell/README.md

 - Remove elements including and after `END OF THE PROJECT GUTENBERG EBOOK ...`
 - Remove the table of content's inline styles and add a new `table-of-contents` id attribute
 - Add a Google font resource in `<head>`
+- Use local anchors instead of absolute URLs in the table of contents